-Nonetheless, there is still a growing need for a widely used set of international quality standards on minimal outcome measurements (MOM) to determine outcomes in CI recipients [1].
-Predefined MOM would allow us to monitor the auditory progress of CI recipients over time and to be able to relate on important issues as the most ideal age for implantation and the cut-off audiological thresholds for CI indication.
+Nonetheless, there is still a growing need for a widely used set of international quality standards on minimal outcome measurements (MOMs) to determine outcomes in CI recipients (1).
+Predefined MOM would allow us to monitor the auditory progress of CI recipients over time and to be able to relate on important issues such as the most ideal age for implantation and the cut-off audiological thresholds for CI indication.
 Moreover, the use of a predefined MOM test battery would allow for more international multi-center research studies and collaborations.

-Variations in MOM exist between different clinics and are mainly attributable to legal, reimbursement or language differences between countries.
+Variations in MOMs exist between different clinics and are mainly attributable to legal, reimbursement, or language differences among countries.
 However, many aspects of CI management can be standardized worldwide, thus improving international collaborations.
-Kleine Punte et al. were the first group to report a MOM test battery that mainly focused on adult CI recipients [2].
-The authors suggested that a MOM test battery should address a number of criteria: (a) the outcome measurements should answer the scientific criteria of simplicity, reliability, validity, and sensitivity; (b) the measurements should address dimensions that are important to clinicians and the CI recipient (symptoms, disability, and user perspective); (c) the measurements should be sensitive to meaningful changes in hearing abilities, such that they reflect the outcome of treatment or intervention; and (d) the measurements should address one of the World Health Organization (WHO) outcome domains of impairment, activities, participation, or quality of life.
+Kleine Punte et al. were the first group to report a MOM test battery that mainly focused on adult CI recipients (2).
+The authors suggested that a MOM test battery should address a number of criteria: (1) the outcome measurements should answer the scientific criteria of simplicity, reliability, validity, and sensitivity; (2) the measurements should address dimensions that are important to clinicians and the CI recipient (symptoms, disability, and user perspective); (3) the measurements should be sensitive to meaningful changes in hearing abilities, such that they reflect the outcome of treatment or intervention; and (4) the measurements should address one of the World Health Organization (WHO) outcome domains of impairment, activities, participation, or quality of life.

-As a result of new-born hearing screening, the landscape of cochlear implantation in children has shifted dramatically [3].
+As a result of new-born hearing screening, the landscape of cochlear implantation in children has shifted dramatically (3).
 Consequently, the number of longitudinal multi-center studies has also increased.
-Since hearing abilities and the age of paediatric CI recipients are crucial for choosing a MOM test battery, there exists a clinical need to develop a homogeneous MOM test battery for this population.
-Therefore, the HEARRING group set out to develop and agree upon a MOM test battery that could be used for paediatric CI recipients worldwide.
+Because hearing abilities and the age of pediatric CI recipients are crucial for choosing a MOM test battery, there exists a clinical need to develop a homogeneous MOM test battery for this population.
+Therefore, the HEAR-RING group set out to develop and agree upon a MOM test battery that could be used for pediatric CI recipients world-wide.